-Course requirements
+Course Requirements

 Active participation is important for this "tool based" course.
-Students need to read required articles and chapters, view recorded lectures and videos, and be prepared to participate in class discussion.
-In addition to class participation, requirements include two brief memos, one takehome exam, participation in debates, and a final paper that is a proposal for an outcome evaluation.
+Students need to read required articles and chapters, view videos, and be prepared to participate in class discussion.
+In addition to class participation, requirements include two brief memos, one take-home exam, participation in debates, and a final paper that is a proposal for an outcome evaluation.
 Note: the following descriptions are not enough to complete the assignments adequately.
 See Assignments section in Brightspace.

-Program Statement: February 13
+Program Statement: February 25

-Students will submit via email a short (1 - 2 pages) description of a selected program/policy, indicating the problem to be addressed by the intervention, the intended beneficiaries or targets of the program, the intended benefits, and the causal model/program theory underlying the program.
+Students will submit a short (1 - 2 pages) description of a selected program/policy, indicating the problem to be addressed by the intervention, the intended beneficiaries or targets of the program, the intended benefits, and the causal model/program theory underlying the program.
 This memo is a preliminary step in writing the final design paper.

-Take-home Examination due: April 3
+Take-home Examination: March 31